KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then a cropping layer follows.
 It removes the top portion of the image containing trees and hills and sky, and the bottom portion of the image containing the hood of the car as described in the section "Cropping Images".

-Then a convolutional layer (using 6 filters each having size 5x5) and a max pooling layer follows recognizing low level features of the camera image like edges.

-Another convolutional layer (using 6 filters each having size 5x5) and max pooling layer follows to recognize high level features of the camera image like lane lines and their curvatures.
+Then three convolutional layers follow having decreasing filter sizes and increasing depths.
+This sequence of convolutional layers recognizes low level features of the camera image like edges in it's first layer and higher level features like lane lines and their curvatures in it's higher layers.

 Then after flattening the image three fully connected layers follow to finally compute a suitable steering angle from the high level features of the image.